geoserver/geoserver/doc/en/user/source/extensions/importer/configuring.rst

    * - Maximum asynchronous jobs
      - How many asynchronous jobs can be run in parallel.
 Asynchronous jobs can run via the REST API, and all jobs started from the GUI are asynchronous.
+   * - Maximum asynchronous jobs
+     - How many asynchronous jobs can be run in parallel.
+Asynchronous jobs can run via the REST API, and all jobs started from the GUI are asynchronous.
+   * - Completed and stale imports expiration
+     - How many minutes to wait, before removing an import from the database.
+Imports that are still running are ignored, while completed, errored, or imports that were created, but never started, are going to be considered for cleanup.
+Value is in minutes, set to zero or negative to never remove values.
+Defaults to 1440 minutes, one day.